 Legal Limitations and Responsibilities

 Notaries in Virginia must strictly adhere to specific legal limitations and responsibilities.
 They confirm the identity of signatories by examining valid identification documents.
 Notaries must ensure the person appears willing and capable of understanding the transaction.
-Virginia law prohibits notaries from drafting legal documents or providing legal advice, as this constitutes unauthorized practice of law.
-All notarial acts require proper documentation in a notary journal, detailing the date, nature of the act, and related parties.
+Virginia law prohibits notaries from drafting legal documents or providing legal advice, which constitutes unauthorized practice of law.
+All notarial acts require proper documentation in a notary journal detailing the date, nature of the act, and related parties.
 Compliance with these legal constraints prevents misuse of notarial powers, safeguarding the public’s interest.

 Benefits of Being a Notary Public in Virginia